SEXUAL HARASSMENT AND RELATIONSHIPS IN THE WORKPLACE IN NEW YORK CITY

 - If the conduct persists, complain to a responsible party in your company (to the ex’s supervisor or to the Human Resources Department) and make your complaint in writing or through e-mail (companies will often deny that you ever made the complaint).

 It is not always easy to prove that your former partner’s conduct is unwelcome when it was previously consensual.
 One thing that can greatly strengthen a case of this nature is if the person you dated is your boss or supervisor, and if he/she took a tangible employment action against you.
 If your former partner fired, demoted, or suspended you after the end of your relationship, you may have a higher chance of succeeding in court.
-To ensure you take the right steps, consult with one of the attorneys at the Akin Law Group for Free and make sure you are protected.
+To ensure you take the right steps, consult with one of the sexual harassment attorneys at the Akin Law Group for free consultation and make sure you are protected.

 Being affection in the workplace maybe a problem.